 Role of Mobile

 The role of mobile in searches and orders is only growing.
 Between comparison checks with other online offers while browsing in store, downloading apps for exclusive deals, mobile-only offers, and simple convenience, people are opting to shop from their mobile phone more often.
 Categories like beauty and apparel have seen the most notable rise of mobile orders within NetElixir’s dataset.

 Expanding Customer Journey

 So many factors, influences, and touchpoints go into every purchase, so it is important for brands to be wherever their customers are searching and shopping.
-We expect marketplaces and retail media to account for 58-60% of total online holiday sales this year.
-TikTok emerged as 2022’s hottest advertising channel, rivaling Google and Meta.
-Social commerce will continue to pick up steam.
+We expect marketplaces and retail media to account for 55-58% of total online holiday sales this year.
+TikTok emerged as 2022’s hottest advertising channel, rivaling Google and Meta, so we expect the social commerce trend to continue.

 - Customers are increasingly savvy shoppers — if sales were not up to their expectations, they did not make a purchase.

 - The holiday season is only expanding.
 Customers are getting headstarts on their shopping with lucrative deals in September and October in hopes of avoiding inventory issues and stretching their budget to cover bigger gifts.
 The second Amazon Prime Day (Early Access) in October has become a new norm to kickstart holiday shopping.